Profile: Jimmy Savile

 His clubs included Mecca Locarno club in Leeds in the early 1960s.
 Post-war austerity was being blown away and Savile claimed to be the first person to DJ with two turntables so there were no breaks between records.

-One day, when Savile arrived in a bad mood, Lemmon asked a colleague what was wrong.
-He was told Savile was due in court the following day after "messing about with a couple of girls".
+Bouncer Dennis Lemmon later recalled how Savile arrived at the club in a bad mood one day.
+A colleague told Mr Lemmon that Savile was due in court the following day after "messing about with a couple of girls".

 Even at the start of his career, his forceful personality was fully formed and he claimed to have the muscle to back it up.

 The aura remained as Savile became more famous and influential.
-He later boasted of friendships with Prime Minister Margaret Thatcher and Prince Charles.
+He later cultivated friendships with Prime Minister Margaret Thatcher and Prince Charles.

-It is not difficult to see how a young girl could have believed that her word may have counted for less than his.
+It is not difficult to see how a young victim could have believed that his or her word may have counted for less than his.

-After the allegations emerged, figures from the music industry and TV world have claimed to have heard rumours about Savile's behaviour, but without seeing any evidence.
+Figures from the music industry and TV world have said they heard rumours about Savile's behaviour.

 Roger Holt, a former record plugger who would visit the Radio 1 offices every week in the 1960s, said Savile's predilection for young girls was "an open secret".